 How does this impact Ridge family programming and visitation?

-Out of an abundance of caution, The Ridge has suspended ALL in-person visitation at our facilities.
-We remain ready to accept new patients.
+Out of an abundance of caution, The Ridge has limited family and friends visitation at our facilities.
+We remain ready to accept new patients but will only be allowing in-person visits with the limitation of two loved ones per client, temperature check prior to entrance and a mask is required while on premises.
 The Ridge firmly cherishes family and know that family programming, visits, and family sessions are a large part of the success and well-being of our clients.
 At the same time, the new coronavirus requires us to temporarily adjust our visiting policy in order to keep our patients and visitors safe from infection.

 In order to continue to offer an opportunity for friends and family to connect with their loved ones, we are making virtual visitation available to our patients via Zoom.

 Visitation will be initiated by a phone call from the patient and he or she will provide the “virtual visitor” with a meeting number.